 BOX 11.
-AUDIT RISK ASSESSMENT QUESTIONS
+AUDIT RISK QUESTIONS

-- Is there enough reliable data available? - Does the audit team possess sufficient skills and knowledge of Public Procurement for this particular audit, considering also the specificity and technicalities of the subject matter of the procurement? - Does the audit require the use of experts? - Are the time frames and resources (hours/funds) needed to conduct the audit enough and/or feasible? - Is the audit topic sensitive, highly visible or controversial? (political sensitivity, media sensitivity, parliamentary sensitivity) - Is the audit and/or the subject matter very complex? - Is there a risk related to the management of integrity or entity relations? - How conflicts of interest are managed?
+- " Is there enough reliable data available? - " Does the audit team possess sufficient skills and knowledge of public procurement for this particular audit, considering also the specificity and technicalities of the subject matter of the procurement? - " Does the audit require the use of experts? - " Are the time frames and resources (hours/funds) needed to conduct the audit enough and/or feasible? - " Is the audit subject matter sensitive, highly visible or controversial? (political sensitivity, media sensitivity, parliamentary sensitivity) - " Is the audit and/or the subject matter very complex? - " Is there a risk related to the management of integrity or entity relations? - " How conflicts of interest are managed?

 It is good practice to include a discussion of the specific audit risks and how the auditor plans to mitigate them in the audit plan or pre-study.
-Risk assessment can take many forms but may be done by addressing the questions above.